kjsmita6/WPICode/CS/4513/starter-project-mr/README.txt

 Just give submission full points for this question.

+- The machines would use TCP to communicate between eachother.
+This allows a master to start workers on multiple machines, and TCP also maintains a "handshake" so the worker and the master know about eachother.

 (2 point) 6.
 The current design and implementation uses a number of RPC methods.
 Can you find out all the RPCs and list their signatures?
 Briefly describe the criteria a method needs to satisfy to be considered a RPC method.
 (Hint: you can look up at: https://golang.org/pkg/net/rpc/)

+- Each RPC method needs to look similar to this: func (t *T) MethodName(argType T1, replyType *T2) error

+- Two functions that are RPCs are Worker.DoTask and Worker.Shutdown.

 7. We provide a bash script called `main/test-wc-distributed.sh` that allows testing the distributed MapReduce implementation.

+Is this a question?
+Or just a statement.

 Errata
 ------

 Describe any known errors, bugs, or deviations from the requirements.

+- For my checkpoint, the grader said that go couldn't find the mr/mapreduce package and said to make sure that all my tests pass.
+Before submitting the checkpoint, I ran and passed all the tests, so there was no problem running the code on my computer.
+I did it exactly as it said in the project document.

 ---